What is an ACL Injury?

 Symptoms of an ACL injury

 When an injury occurs to the ACL, many people say they hear or feel a pop in the knee itself.
 This is typically followed by pain and rapid swelling around the knee and thigh.
-Other symptoms of an ACL injury may include:
+Other symptoms of an ACL tear may include:

 - The knee feeling unstable or like it is going to give way when you attempt to put weight on it.